-By subscribing to the ICTS announcement mailing list, you will receive announcements about new or changed services, scheduled or unscheduled maintenance slots, minor service failures, or known problems affecting large numbers of the UCT community.
+By subscribing to the icts-announce-I mailing list (icts-announce-I@lists.uct.ac.za), you will receive announcements about new or changed services, scheduled or unscheduled maintenance slots, minor service failures, or known problems affecting large numbers of people on campus.

 ICTS also sends communications to the entire campus about significant or widely-used ICT-related services.
-This ensures that all staff and students (all-students@uct.ac.za) are informed.
+This ensures that all staff and students (allstudents-l@lists.uct. ac.za) are informed.